An explicit algorithm for normal forms in small overlap monoids: Kambites' normal form algorithm

 \section{Kambites' normal form algorithm}

-Let $A=\left\{ a_1,a_2,\dots,a_n \right\rbrace$ be a finite alphabet and define a total order $<$ on the elements of $A$ by $a_1<a_2<\dots<a_n$.
+Let $A=\left\{ a_0,a_1,\dots,a_{n-1} \right\rbrace$ be a finite alphabet and define a total order $<$ on the elements of $A$ by $a_0<a_1<\dots<a_{n-1}$.
 We extend this to a total order over $A^*$, called the \textit{lexicographic order} as follows.
 The empty word $\varepsilon$ is less than every other word in $A ^ *$.
-If $u=a_iu_1$ and $v=a_jv_1$ are words in $A^+$, $a_i,a_j \in A$ and $u_1,v_1 \in A^*$, then $u<v$ whenever $a_i<a_j$, or $a_i=a_j$ and $u_1<v_1$.
+If $u=a_iu_0$ and $v=a_jv_0$ are words in $A^+$, $a_i,a_j \in A$ and $u_0,v_0 \in A^*$, then $u<v$ whenever $a_i<a_j$, or $a_i=a_j$ and $u_0<v_0$.

-As mentioned in the previous section, Kambites in \cite{kambites2011} described an algorithm for testing the equivalence of words in $C(4)$ monoids.
-In \cite{overlaps2} it was also proved that given a monoid $M$ defined by a $C(4)$ presentation $\left\langle A \, | \, R \right\rangle$ and a word $w \in A^*$ there exists an algorithm that computes the minimum representative of the equivalence class of $w$ with respect to the lexicographic order on $A ^ *$.
+As mentioned above, Kambites in \cite{kambites2011} described an algorithm for testing the equivalence of words in $C(4)$ monoids.
+In \cite{overlaps2} it was shown that given a monoid $M$ defined by a $C(4)$ presentation $\left\langle A \, | \, R \right\rangle$ and a word $w \in A^*$ there exists an algorithm that computes the minimum representative of the equivalence class of $w$ with respect to the lexicographic order on $A ^ *$.
 This minimum representative is also known as the \textit{normal form} of $w$.
 It is not, perhaps, immediately obvious that such a minimal representative exists, because the lexicographic order is not a well order (it is not true that every non-empty subset of $A ^ *$ has a lexicographic least element).
 However, every equivalence class of a word in a $C(3)$ monoid is finite; see, for example, in \cite[Corollary 5.2.16]{higgins}.
 Since any presentation that satisfies $C(4)$ also satisfies $C(3)$, there exists a lexicographically minimal representative for any $w \in A^*$.
+We denote the lexicographically minimal word equivalent to $w\in A ^ *$ by $\min w$.

 We note that since all of the equivalence classes of a $C(3)$ monoid are finite, any monoid satisfying $C(n)$ for $n \geq 3$, is infinite.
 Conversely, if $\left\langle A \, | \, R \right\rangle$ is a presentation for a finite monoid and this presentation satisfies $C(n)$ for some $n \in \mathbb{N}$, then $n \in \{1, 2 \}$.